 In the last several years, the United States and certain European countries have experienced significant political events that have cast uncertainty on global financial and economic markets.
-During the recent presidential campaign a number of election promises were made and the new American administration has begun taking steps to implement certain of these promises.
-Included in the actions that the administration has discussed are the renegotiation of the terms of the North American Free Trade Agreement, withdrawal of the United States from the Trans-Pacific Partnership, imposition of a tax on the importation of goods into the United States, reduction of regulation and taxation in the United States, and introduction of laws to reduce immigration and restrict access into the United States for citizens of certain countries.
-It is presently unclear exactly what actions the new administration in the United States will implement, and if implemented, how these actions may impact Canada and in particular the oil and gas industry.
-Any actions taken by the new United States administration may have a negative impact on the Canadian economy and on the businesses, financial conditions, results of operations and the valuation of Canadian oil and gas companies, including the Corporation.
+During the 2016 presidential campaign a number of election promises were made and the new American administration has begun taking steps to implement certain of these promises.
+The administration has announced withdrawal of the United States from the Trans-Pacific Partnership and Congress has passed sweeping tax reform, which, among other things, significantly reduces US corporate tax rates.
+This may affect competitiveness of other jurisdictions, including Canada.
+The North American Free Trade Agreement is currently under renegotiation and the result is uncertain at this time.
+The administration has also taken action with respect to reduction of regulation which may also affect relative competitiveness of other jurisdictions.
+It is unclear exactly what other actions the administration in the United States will implement, and if implemented, how these actions may impact Canada and in particular the oil and natural gas industry.
+Any actions taken by the new United States administration may have a negative impact on the Canadian economy and on the businesses, financial conditions, results of operations and the valuation of Canadian oil and natural gas companies, including the Corporation.